-Guitar amplifiers disguised as effect pedals are nothing new, but most are fairly limiting in one way or another.
+Guitar amps disguised as effect pedals are nothing new, but most are fairly limiting in one way or another.
 Usually, the space-related convenience leads to an inconvenience in the tone or power department.

 Then there's the Taurus Stomp-Head 4.SL.